About Sunrise Chevrolet - a Glendale Heights New & Used Chevrolet Dealership

 As part of the Garber Automotive Group, Sunrise Chevrolet is proud to serve the Glendale Heights and greater Chicagoland area with high quality Chevrolet vehicles.
 The dealership has been recognized for its commitment to customer service with a 2015 Edmunds Five Star Dealer Award and a 2015 DealerRater Consumer Satisfaction Award.

-Area drivers can visit the dealership at 414 E. North Avenue in Glendale Heights, Illinois where they carry the full 2015 Chevrolet vehicle lineup.
-This includes models such as the 2015 Chevrolet Camaro, 2015 Chevrolet Malibu, and 2015 Chevrolet Impala.
+Area drivers can visit the dealership at 414 E. North Avenue in Glendale Heights, Illinois where they carry the full Chevrolet vehicle lineup.
+This includes models such as the Chevrolet Camaro muscle car, the family-friendly Chevrolet Malibu, and the rugged Chevrolet Silverado 1500 pickup truck.

-If you're looking for a used car for sale in Glendale Heights, we can assist you there as well.
+If you're looking for a used car for sale in Glendale Heights, we can also assist you.
 Visit our used car inventory page to see our large collection of pre-owned and used vehicles for sale.

 Sunrise Chevrolet is not just your Glendale Heights Chevrolet dealership, we also provide a full line of services dedicated to our Illinois customers.
 From Chevrolet car repairs performed by expert mechanics, to OEM Chevrolet auto parts and accessories, to car loans, Sunrise Chevrolet is the smart choice for your automotive needs.